aftab-hub/FireBaseChatApp/README.md

-Hi there, I clone a chat app from Youtube using firebase.
-In this app we can send messages, files etc.
+Hi there, I clone a chat app from Youtube using firebase, Reactjs ( useState for state management, context Api to send a props ), tailwind-css.
-Tools -->
-fireBase
-React.js - useState for state management, context Api to send a props, tailwind-Css,
+In this app we used funtions like sign up, login, logout and added features like send messages and files etc.